Rails use cases

 The destination (e.g.,

 tvormobile) in theNagra-Targetheader.
-Content Delivery returns the appropriate layout for that destination.The device type (e.g.,
+Content Delivery returns the appropriate content for that destination.The device type (e.g.,

 AndroidoriOS) in theNagra-Device-Typeheader.
 This ensures that the rails that Content Delivery returns reference the correct technical contents (e.g., an HLS technical for iOS or a DASH technical for Android).